Application to Graduate

 All students receiving their degrees in May are encouraged to participate in the May commencement ceremony.
 All students receiving their degrees in August and December are encouraged to participate in the December commencement ceremony.

 Doctoral students are also encouraged to participate in the Hooding Ceremony, held in May only, recognizing those who are graduating in May or those who graduated in the prior most recent December or August terms.
 Students must have completed all degree requirements fully to participate.
 Students who are eligible to participate in the Hooding Ceremony will receive an invitation from The Graduate School via email during the spring.
 Students planning to participate should respond to the invitation and provide requested information per posted deadlines.

 Although students must be registered in the semester in which they defend the thesis/dissertation or complete the thesis substitute, they need not be registered in the semester in which the degree is to be awarded, provided that no use of University faculty time or facilities is required, and as long as they were registered appropriately in prior terms.

-Degree requirements vary by academic program, and The Graduate School maintains the master listing of milestones required for degree clearance.
+Degree requirements and milestones vary by academic program, and The Graduate School maintains the master listing of milestones required for degree clearance.
 Graduate School staff certify each degree candidate has met all requirements before clearing them to graduate.
-Requirements include:
+Milestones include:

 - Application(s) to graduate